SaerTrial/sqlite-fuzzer/README.md

 To keep this repo description short and simple, I have written a [post](https://saertrial.github.io./fuzzing/database/2024/06/12/sqlite-fuzzer/) in my personal blog to detail the content of this section.

 ## TODO
-- Building an evaluator and presenting evaluation results
+- ~~Building an evaluator and presenting evaluation results about branch coverage~~
+- Consider a further evaluator to validate if this approach is robust to look for potential bugs and demonstrate diversity of generated inputs
 - Trying different fuzzing approaches, e.g., concolic fuzzing

 ## Improvement
-what goes badly with my approach?
+- what goes badly with my approach?
+    - while this approach mostly guarantees validity of generated inputs, the time spent on generation of 100000 inputs is too long
+    - sort of "downgrade" this approach towards more randomness since emitting invalid inputs could be effecient to touch edge cases during development

-what about logic vuls?
+- what about logic vuls?
 How do academics deal with them?
 What are my thoughts?
+    - TODO